 A lost laptop, phone, or USB drive that contains or could access patient data is a security incident.
 If the device was not encrypted, it is likely a reportable breach.
 If the device was encrypted and the data is inaccessible, it may qualify for the safe harbor exception to breach reporting.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We help dental practices build and document incident response plans that meet HIPAA requirements so your team is never making it up as they go when something goes wrong.